cs4241-19a/a2-shortstack/README.md

     - Showing trips on Google Maps as pins
     - Adding button to calculate total miles traveled

+**Note:** The video will take a while to load in the background the first time the server starts

 ## Technical Achievements
 - **Tech Achievement 1**: Custom CSS for Bootstrap to change the labels of input text boxes to be bigger and more visible